vrbait1107/FOLLOW_UNFOLLOW_SYSTEM/README.md

-# This Project is Under Developmet
+## This Project is Under Developmet

 ## Follow Unfollow System (Like Twitter)

-- This is Simple Follow Unfollow System using PHP.
+- This is follow & unfollow system like twitter using html, css, jquery, javascript, bootstrap, ajax, php and mysql database.
+- This project is based on video tutorials of Weblesson Youtube Channel with some modifications of mine.

 ## PHP Mailer